changwoolab/20252R0136COSE36203/USAGE.md

 ### Workflow 1: Identify Unknown Korean Food

 1. Take a photo or have an image
-2. Run: `python inference.py --image photo.jpg`
+2. Run: `python3 inference.py --image photo.jpg`
 3. Read the explanation to learn about the dish

 ### Workflow 2: Browse Korean Foods

-1. Run: `python demo.py --mode interactive`
+1. Run: `python3 demo.py --mode interactive`
 2. Type `list` to see all foods
 3. Type `info Bibimbap` to learn about specific foods
 4. Type `random` to see examples